-Over six years ago, people of faith convened around an issue facing countless families in the New Orleans community — homelessness.
+Several years ago, people of faith convened around an issue facing countless families in the New Orleans community — homelessness.
 The growing number of people experiencing homelessness increased to 70 percent after Hurricane Katrina.
-The number of places used to house families in crisis were few compared to the need.
+The number of places used to house families in crisis was few compared to the need.
 After hours of meeting with already existing providers, conducting research around the need and endless hours of consultation, we formed the Hotel Hope nonprofit corporation.

 Sr. Julie is the Director of Hotel Operations.
 Sister Julie is a Sister of the Presentation of the Blessed Virgin Mary from Dubuque, IA.
 She has a bachelor’s degree from the University of Iowa and a Masters of Arts degree from Aquinas Institute of Theology in St. Louis, Missouri with other graduate work from Creighton University in Omaha, Nebraska.
 She has 20 years’ experience with families and young adults which included guidance, teaching and administrative experience.
 As Director of Hotel Operations, Sister Julie oversees the management of services and facilities as well as assists in developing programs, activities, policies and procedures the guests of the hotel.
 She nurtures a spirit of hospitality to all guests, staff and visitors.
 Email: firstname.lastname@example.org